“This is Jeopardy” — Meet Eddie Timanus

 As I took my seat, I noticed another player in the game who had a friend brushed up closely behind his chair, whispering cards into his ear.
 Normally, this would violate the “one player to a hand” rule.
 However, something here was quite unusual.
 The player was blind.

 Playing hold’em, which requires memorizing two hole cards and then connecting one’s hand to the five board cards would be challenging enough.
 However, the added complexity of remembering four hole cards, plus the five board cards, along with all the suits, and then figuring out if there’s an eight-low qualifier for the low hand would seem to make playing Omaha High-Low Split far more difficult, if not impossible.
 Try it sometime.
 Close your eyes and imagine.

 The player continued playing, never once slowing up the game.
-He never requested that the board cards be repeated or asked about the suits.
+He did not request that the board cards be repeated nor asked about the suits.
 He always knew when it was his turn to act.
-Oh, and the player also managed to carry on a normal table conversation with the other players, and even managed to leave the game a winner.
+Oh, and the player also managed to carry on a normal table conversation with the other players and even managed to leave the game a winner.

 As he was racking up his chips and leaving the table, I approached the man, who appeared to be in his 20s.
 He was polite and shook my hand.
 He introduced himself as Eddie Timanus.

 I informed Timanus that I wrote a regular column for Card Player magazine.
 To my great surprise, he said he read the magazine (more specifically, his girlfriend sometimes read the columns to him that he found most interesting).
 I asked Timanus to tell me more about his poker background and replied that played regularly whenever he visited either Atlantic City or Las Vegas.
 He told me the Mirage was his favorite poker room.

 Timanus would make a fascinating subject for a column, I thought.
 What interested me most was the level of concentration it took to remember nine cards, all while following the action, while engaging in normal conversation with other players.